nitish-tripathi/Felidae/README.md

 According to wikipedia, Learning-By-Doing is a concept by which productivity is achieved through practice, self-perfection and minor innovations. [https://en.wikipedia.org/wiki/Learning-by-doing_(economics)]

 This is my attempt to learn deep learning, starting with machine learning.
-This repository a lot of small and vanilla implementations.
+This repository contains a lot of small and vanilla implementations.